HB 1227

 While the Keeping Families Together Act is going into effect, the state of Washington is also implementing Plan of Safe Care (POSC).
 POSC prevents the unnecessary involvement of substance exposed newborn babies in the child welfare system.
 When a baby is born exposed to cannabis or synthetic opioids that were prescribed by a doctor to treat substance use disorder (such as methadone or buprenorphine) and there are no other safety concerns present, medical professionals no longer need to report the case to DCYF Intake.
 Instead, they refer the family for supports and services through Plan of Safe Care.

-HB 1227 and Plan of Safe Care are overlapping policies that are resulting in a decrease in a decrease in the number of substance exposed newborns being removed from their parents and placed into foster care.
+HB 1227 and Plan of Safe Care are overlapping policies that are resulting in a decrease in the number of substance exposed newborns being removed from their parents and placed into foster care.

 Impacts of HB 1227